 - Liaises with tax accountant and/or auditor regarding day-to-day and monthly financials

-- A controller supervises the accounting team and reports directly to the CFO (if you have one).
+- A controller supervises the accounting and bookkeeping team and reports directly to the CFO (if you have one).

 Advantages of Outsourced Controller Services

 The obvious answer is cost savings, but there are more benefits to hiring an outsourced controller service:

 Better Financial Reporting

 The proactive nature of an outsourced controller service versus an in-house one, brings a forward-thinking approach to your financial reporting.
 Because an outsourced team is used to relying on the cloud, by default they’re likely to think outside-the-box.

 Client case example: When our client, Logical Media Group hired our outsourced controller services, their P&L needed serious help, reconciliations were 6+ months overdue, and payroll was being booked incorrectly, which made financial reporting very difficult to understand.
 Logical has some Monthly Recurring Revenue (MRR), but there is a reasonable amount that is not recurring.
 Plus, because they manage ad-buying for clients, they couldn’t use cash inflows as a reliable growth indicator.
 Director of Finance, Lauren O’Neill, explains, “with a lot of bank accounts for clients’ media money, we needed to know how things should be classified.
 The media revenue was inflating the P&L and balance sheet.”
 Enter ORBA Cloud CFO controller services.
 The result: improved financial reporting and YoY gross profit margin.

 Hand off the monthly financial reporting requirements to a team of experts and you get to concentrate on core functions.
 Of over 500 small business owners surveyed by Clutch in 2019, the largest percentage (24%) that outsourced said they did so to increase efficiency, while 18% were seeking increased expertise.